Xodarap/aenea/README.rst

 0) Go to aenea/server/linux_x11

 1) Copy config.py.example to config.py.
 Edit to suit.
 The default assumes you are using a host-only adapter for the VM which is NOT the default.
 Note that the HOST/PORT here must work with those specified in the client-side config (in most cases they will need to be identical).
+This should be the IP address of the *server*, which can be obtained by typing ifconfig.

 2) Install the dependencies.
 Versions I used are in parentheses for reference; you probably don't need these exact versions for it to work.
 Install jsonrpclib (0.1.3), xdotool (3.20140213.1), xsel (1.2.0; optional but recommended), and yapsy (1.10.223-1; optional but recommended if you want server-side plugin support).
 Some window managers (xmonad) may require you to enable extended window manager hints for getcontext to work properly.
 On Awesome, it works out of the box.